reTHINK-project/testbeds/dev-hello/README.md

 ## Prerequisite
 This application is based on the Hello World hyperty, that have to be already deployed in a catalogue.
-You just need a web server to install the complete application.
+You just need a web server to install the complete application (no node server or transpiler needed).

 ## Functions
 This Example will show you: